 Debt Resolution Assistance

 In some cases, a creditor may be willing to negotiate a settlement with a debtor.
 However, it’s important to work with an attorney who understands the various options that may be offered and what the legal implications are of accepting these settlements.
 One tact that a creditor may take is waiving part of the debt but issuing a 1099-MISC form at year’s end and saddling debtors with a tax liability after they’ve written off the debt.
 Debtors must ensure the agreement with creditors for settlement of a debt is in writing and doesn’t contain onerous clauses.

 Consumer who are in no position to negotiate settlements on their debt may need to consider filing bankruptcy.
 Consumers should be aware Florida bankruptcy laws have stringent residency requirements and numerous restrictions.
 Under Chapter 13, consumers must create a payment plan to pay their debts off within five years.
 Chapter 7 bankruptcy allows consumers to eliminate most credit card, medical and other types of consumer debt.
 Back taxes are generally not able to be written off in bankruptcy.
 Other debts like student loans, child or spousal support and some judgments may also not be eliminated in bankruptcy.

 You’ll have to work with a bankruptcy attorney to determine if you are eligible for Chapter 7 as a means test must be completed prior to filing.
 Bankruptcy filers are also required to complete certain counseling classes; an attorney can help you learn more about your options.

-Contact Morla Law Group, P.A. at 813-250-2886 if you are facing financial difficulty and considering filing bankruptcy or need help negotiating with creditors.
+Contact Morla Law Group, P.A. if you are facing financial difficulty and considering filing bankruptcy or need help negotiating with creditors.
 We can also help if you are a victim of creditors who are harassing or threatening you.